Rent vs. Buy: the Power of Inflation (and a fairer calculation)

 I fully agree with JL that the key is to run the numbers for your specific situation and not assume one choice is automatically better than the other.
 However, JL’s example (and formula) appears to undervalue inflation benefits over time for principal and interest.
 For example, in his blog post comments he equates rent inflation increases to be equal with inflation increases in property taxes, insurance, and maintenance and thus offset each other.
 However, my data indicates otherwise because the majority of the mortgage payment is P&I which remains the same over time.

 Also JL provides a very high repair, maintenance, and insurance cost of $7000 average per year (in 2012 and prior).
-National averages for repair and maintenance are approximately $3,000 per year and insurance certainly doesn’t cost $4,000 (I hope!).
+National averages for repair and maintenance are approximately $3,000 per year and insurance certainly doesn’t cost $4,000 (EDIT: except maybe in parts of Florida and other flood prone locations where I wouldn’t buy anyway.
+There can be foolish investments in real estate the same as the stock market.
+Also,my insurance bill in 2024 was $1,145 on a $1M home in Va and $1,108 on a $400K home in OH — less than 2023).
 My records for the two houses I own show a much lower average for maintenance and repair costs.
 The breakdown for each is as follows:

 My home in Virginia has cost me much less in maintenance and repair ($1635 per year for 10 years).
 In part because I enjoy doing a lot of repairs and maintenance myself, but primarily it’s because I’ve had fewer major system replacements (I did paint the interior, re-roof, replace the gas lines, install new windows, and replace the stove).

-I did not include any costs for upgrades.
+I did not include any costs for upgrades (EDIT: I treat my house like a rental–I am the renter AND the landlord.
+If I wouldn’t pay for an upgrade for other renters, then I am not paying for it for myself).
 I find most upgrades (such as an upgraded bathroom or basement renovation) tend to be net financial losers as they rarely return full value for the cost in increased home value, especially when you look at opportunity costs of using that money elsewhere.

 Similar to JL’s buy-and-hold strategy for stocks, we need to buy-and-hold when we buy a house.
-Just as you should hold your stocks for 20-30 years, hold your house for 20-30 years or more to get the long-term investment returns and most benefit from inflation.
+Just as you should hold your stocks for 10+ years, hold your house for 10+ years or more to get the long-term investment returns and most benefit from inflation.
+(EDIT: I made back my investment long before 10 years as you see in the results below, but this is the mindset that is needed to ensure a long-enough runway to win out over renting in just about every market)

 These returns get better with each year as the mortgage payment typically grows at a much slower rate than rents do and homes tend to increase in value – on average around 3.5% to 3.8% per year.